James Reese Europe: Band leader

 In 1913 and 1914, he made a series of phonograph records for the Victor Talking Machine Company.
 These recordings are some of the best examples of the pre-jazz hot ragtime style of the U.S. Northeast of the 1910s.
-These are some of the most accepted quotes that are in place to protect the idea that the Original Dixieland Jass Band recorded the first jass (spelling later changed) pieces in 1917 for Victor.
-Unlike Europe's post-War recordings, the Victor recordings were not called nor marketed as "jazz" at the time, and were far from the first recordings of ragtime by Black American musicians.
+Although the Original Dixieland Jass Band (ODJB), a group of white musicians, later claimed to have made the first "jass" or jazz recordings for Victor in 1917, earlier recordings by Reese and other Black American musicians preceded and inspired the ODJB, even if they were not called nor marketed as "jazz" at the time.

 Neither the Clef Club Orchestra nor the Society Orchestra were small "Dixieland" style bands.
 They were large symphonic bands to satisfy the tastes of a public that was used to performances by the likes of the John Philip Sousa band and similar organizations very popular at the time.
-The Clef Orchestra had 125 members and played on various occasions between 1912 and 1915 in Carnegie Hall.
-It is instructive to read a comment from a music review in the New York Times from March 12, 1914: "... the programme consisted largely of plantation melodies and spirituals [arranged such as to show that] these composers are beginning to develop an art of their own based on their folk material ..."
+The Clef Orchestra had 125 members; they played on various occasions between 1912 and 1915 in Carnegie Hall.
+It is instructive to read a comment from a music review in The New York Times from March 12, 1914: "... the program consisted largely of plantation melodies and spirituals [arranged such as to show that] these composers are beginning to develop an art of their own based on their folk material ..."

 Europe was known for his outspoken personality and unwillingness to bend to musical conventions, particularly in his insistence on playing his own style of music.
 He responded to criticism by saying, "We have developed a kind of symphony music that, no matter what else you think, is different and distinctive, and that lends itself to the playing of the peculiar compositions of our race ...
 My success had come ... from a realization of the advantages of sticking to the music of my own people."
 And later, "We colored people have our own music that is part of us.
 It's the product of our souls; it's been created by the sufferings and miseries of our race."

-He was one of the first African-American musicians to make it to mainstream.
+He was one of the first African-American musicians to make it into the mainstream.